Morgan Stanley nears full ownership of China ventures with stake buys

 The Wall Street bank will now own 85% of the funds business.

-JPMorgan (JPM.N), which holds 71% of its securities business, and Credit Suisse (CSGN.S) too have flagged they would like full ownership of their businesses.
+JPMorgan, which holds 71% of its securities business, and Credit Suisse too have flagged they would like full ownership of their businesses.

 ($1 = 6.3633 Chinese yuan renminbi)